Suicide Prevention: Risk factors, warning signs and treatment options

-In 2017, approximately 47,000 people took their own lives, which placed suicide as the 10th leading cause of death.
-Last year, the National Center for Health Statistics released numbers showing:
+In 2021, approximately 47,500 people died by suicide, which placed suicide as the 11th leading cause of death.
+Below are recent statistics regarding suicide from the National Center for Health Statistics and National Institute of Mental Health.

-The human toll of suicide is staggering — not only for the needless loss of thousands of lives each year, but the impact on grieving family and friends who will live with the loss the rest of their lives.
+The effect of suicide is staggering — not only because of the thousands of lost lives each year, but the impact on grieving family and friends who will live with the loss for the rest of their lives.
 Suicide prevention can and should be a priority for all of us.

 Be aware of risk factors

-The first step toward reversing these numbers is better understanding of the risk factors for suicide.
-The American Foundation for Suicide Prevention identifies the top factors to be assessed as:
+The first step toward reducing these numbers is being aware of the risk factors for suicide.
+The American Foundation for Suicide Prevention identifies important risk factors falling into three broad categories:

-- Health (depression, anxiety, substance abuse, chronic medical conditions, pain, etc.)
+- Health (e.g., depression, anxiety, substance use problems, serious medical conditions, chronic pain, traumatic brain injury).

-- Historical (previous suicide attempts, family history of suicide, childhood abuse and neglect)
+- Historical (e.g., previous suicide attempts, family history of suicide, childhood abuse and neglect).

-For individuals from diverse identities, experiencing prejudice, discrimination, and trauma has been associated with suicidal thoughts and behaviors.
-Data indicates that American Indian/Alaska Native and LGBT+ populations are particularly vulnerable.
+For individuals from diverse identities, experiencing prejudice, discrimination and/or trauma has been associated with an increased risk of suicidal thoughts and behaviors.
+Data indicates that American Indian/Alaska Native, LGBTQ+ and older adult populations are particularly vulnerable.

 For adolescents and children, bullying — both face-to-face and cyberbullying — has been strongly correlated with suicidal thoughts and behavior.
-Data suggests that being the perpetrator, as well as the victim of bullying might be linked to increased risk of suicide in youth.
+Data suggests that being the perpetrator, as well as the victim, of bullying might be linked to an increased risk of suicide in youth.

 Watch for warning signs